arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-16.md

         let! _ = closingP

         return content
     }
 ```

-Straighforward, right?
+Straighforward and readable, isn't it?

 Here's a rewarding exercise to do: to go through all the parser
 combinators we have written until this point and to reimplement them
 in do notation style.
 Not only will you find this very easy &mdash;
-almost a matter of translating the requirement word by word &mdash;
+almost a matter of translating the requirements word by word &mdash;
 but likely you will find the resulting expression more eloquent and
 expressive.